Relay Breakout Board Assembly Guide

 Configuration Required/Optional Description Required Components Optional Components

-Output Card Required Connection to Output Card for setting relay(s) on off • Turnout Card RJ45 Connector (J6)
+Required Connection from Output Card or Digital I/O Card for setting relay(s) on/off • LCC Card RJ45 Connector (J6)

-Power via PWR BUS Required Allows board to be powered from layout accessory bus (AC, DC, or DCC) • Connector (J5)
+Power via PWR BUS Optional Allows board to be powered from layout accessory bus (AC, DC, or DCC) • Connector (J5)

 • Bridge Rectifier (BR1)